intrinsic-labs/latent-spaces-web/README.md

 ## Overview

 Latent Spaces is a next-generation platform designed to help users unlock the full potential of large language models (LLMs).
 Unlike traditional AI chat interfaces, Latent Spaces introduces the concept of a Loom interface, allowing users to generate, compare, and branch multiple responses from a single prompt.
-This empowers researchers, developers, and businesses to gain deeper insights into model behavior, explore the "multiverse" of possible outputs, and exercise granular control over AI-generated content.
+This empowers researchers, developers, and businesses to gain deeper insights into model behavior, explore the multiverse of possible outputs, and exercise granular control over AI-generated content.

 ## Key Features